melvyniandrag/Linux_Lecture_Notes/Week13/Readme.md

 SHAttered reference: https://github.blog/2017-03-20-sha-1-collision-detection-on-github-com/

+## UNRELATED TO CYBER SECURITY
+Alot of questions here about how to make it industry.
+Its not that hard, just keep studying.
+Get a degree, get an entry level job, and move up the ladder.
+Know how to do things.
+Know a couple of languages.
+Know algorithms and datastructures.
+Work on an open source project if you have time.
+Go to local user groups.

+1. meetup.com -> look for tech meetups in NYC and go to meetings, talk to people.
+2. indeed.com, monster.com, etc.
+3. There are freelance sites I mentioned like upwork and freelancer - I made about 10K last year busting my hump and then owed about 4000 in taxes at the end.
+Not really worth it, but if you want to make a few bucks and do a few little projects I'd recommend it.
+Maybe check it out and see if your mileage is different.
+4. give talks at conferences.
+At least if they accept your talk they usually give you some swag like a tshirt and they let you in for free.
+> Here's an idea I had if anyone wants it, or else I'll do it.
+If you want to do it with help maybe we could work together ( like you do 80% of the work, I provide guidance and you put my name on the presentation ) https://github.com/alecthomas/pawk.
+There's a simple awk interpreter written in python.
+It's missing some functionality I believe.
+You could make it 100% awk compatible and then put some cool stuff in it and give a talk about how great awk is and whatever else you want to say.
+Or write a python interpreter in awk!
+And then use your python based awk interpreter to run your awk based python interpreter and then run a python script through it.
+That would be fun.
+5. Work on a project.
+You can  publish you results on websites like isntructables.com https://www.instructables.com/member/JulianCienfuegos/ I never did anything cool, but maybe you could.

+I think if you enjoy the work it shouldn't be hard.
+Many people hate writing software and leave the biz to do something else that they actually enjoy.
+There's alot to do though so you could probably find something you like.
+Just be ready to learn a new tool every week and sweat to meet ludicrous deadlines.
+I hope to have given you a taste of the software life in this class with strict deadlines, industry tools and a mixture of cool  stuff as well as annoying technical things.

 ## References
 Michael W. Lucas PGP&GPG - email for the practical paranoid Cool article about tr - https://www.linuxjournal.com/article/2563